AgitArte will continue the When We Fight We Win book tour, including stops in

 Founder & Artistic Director

 Jorge is a cultural worker/popular educator, community organizer, puppeteer and DJ (Cano Cangrejo) from Puerto Rico with over 20 years of praxis in the field.
 Jorge is deeply committed to working class struggles that challenge patriarchy, white supremacy, imperialism and capitalism in all of its forms.
+He received his BA in Mass Communication from Emerson College, Boston in 1994.
 He is currently the artistic director of AgitArte.
 He is actively engaged in struggles for liberation and a member of the Movimiento Socialista de Trabajadores.
 Jorge is also a founding member of Papel Machete, a collective of radical artists and street theater/puppetry workers dedicated to education, agitation and solidarity work in 21st century Puerto Rico and its Diaspora.
+He has been a political adviser, mentor, gathering designer and an editor of the book When We Fight, We Win!.

 Curator, Designer and Board Member

 Deymirie (Dey) Hernández Vázquez is an architect, interdisciplinary artist, and educator.
+She holds a Master of Architecture (MArch) from the University of Puerto Rico, and is a board member of AgitArte.
+She received her BS in Environmental Design in 2001 from the same institution.
 Issues of race, identity, language, and community are fundamental to her work.
 She experiences first-hand the power of the creative process in the lives of youth, as a teaching artist throughout the city of Boston.
-She designs and directs art workshops with AgitArte, and is also a puppeteer of the radical workers’ theater collective, Papel Machete.
-Her work and performances most recently have been exhibited at the Mills Gallery of the Boston Center for the Arts, and Loisaida Center, Lower East Side, New York City.
+She has designed and directed art workshops with AgitArte since 2008, and is also a puppeteer of the radical workers’ theater collective, Papel Machete.
+Her work and performances most recently have been exhibited at the Mills Gallery of the Boston Center for the Arts, Hibernian Hall, Roxbury Community College and Loisaida Center, Lower East Side, New York City.
+Currently, Dey is the art director and curator of the book When We Fight, We Win! and collaborates with Danza Orgánica, a social justice oriented dance theater company based in Boston.

 Casa-Taller Artist in Residence